DINK Financial Planning: Smart Wealth Strategies for Dual-Income, No-Kids Couples

 A Roth IRA conversion can be a smart part of tax planning for high earners, especially if you expect your income, or tax rate, to rise over time:

-Tip: Spread conversions over several years to manage your tax liability and avoid bumping into a higher tax bracket.
+Tip: Try to spread conversions over several years to help manage your tax liability and avoid bumping into a higher tax bracket.

 4. Use an HSA for Triple Tax Benefits